meisterplayer/media-hls/README.md

 });
 ```

-#### disableVisibilitySwitch *[Boolean]* (default: false) ####
+#### visibilitySwitch *[Boolean]* (default: false) ####

-Disables the quality switching when the player is not in an active tab or is minimized.
-(Default behavior is when the user either selects a different tab or minimizes the tab the player will select the lowest video quality to save bandwidth)
+Enables quality switching when the player is not in an active tab or is minimized.
+When the user either selects a different tab or minimizes the tab the player will select the lowest video quality to save bandwidth.

 Example: